 This is part one in a series on Viking Age tapestries.
 Part 2 is a brief history.
-Part 3 an informative piece on the fabrication of tapestries.
-Part 4 an inventory of Viking Age tapestries and Part 5has bonus material on modern day tapestries.
+Then, Part 3 an informative piece on tapestry fabrication.
+Part 4 an inventory of Viking Age tapestries and Part 5 has bonus material on modern-day tapestries.

 Setting the Scene

 A tapestry is a wall hanging.
-The weaving technique evolved from the ancient craft of basket weaving.
-It is not only used for wall hangings, but pillow covers, clothing adornments and funeral shrouds as well.
+Its weaving technique has evolved from the ancient craft of basket weaving.1 The technique is also used to make pillow covers, clothing adornments and even funeral shrouds.

 [Edit 2017: Yikes.
-This needs some adjustment, after one more year of research.
-See part four, The Inventory, for an updated percentage overview]
+Another year of more research and these numbers need updating.
+See part four, The Inventory, for an updated overview.]

 The youngest item in the inventory dates back to the early thirteenth century.
 A little late to be called Viking Age, you say?
 Well, as I see it, not all Vikings dropped dead at Hastings and a few still ruffled up the feathers in the rest of Europe though we now think of them as Normans and Rus.
 So, I thought I could be a little generous.
-If you are a stickler for detail, then by all means stop reading the inventory after the year 1070.
-You’ll miss out on a few interesting tapestries.
+If you are a stickler for detail, then, by all means, stop reading the inventory after the year 1070.
+You’ll miss out on a few interesting tapestries, though.

 Are you intrigued, yet?

 - Eric Broudy, The Book of Looms: A History of the Handloom from Ancient Times to the Present.
 (UPNE, 1979) pp. 13–14. ↩

 - Broudy (1979), pp. 47. ↩

 - Broudy (1979), pp. 25. ↩